mobify/branching-strategy/README.md

 **Written in stone.** Pull requests welcome!

 **A guide to every git edgecase ever.** It covers 95% of the day to day.
-The other 5% is up to you!
+The other 5% we'll figure out together as we hit them and document them as scenarios in this document.

 **A guide to deployment or workflow strategies.** Build these on top of these flows in a way that best fits your team.